It is much harder to buy a Tesla (or Rivian, Lucid or other directly sold vehicle) if you live in CT than in most of the country.

 What Else You Can Do

 Even with a service center and an enthusiastic clientele, the lack of stores still adds friction to the purchase process.
 Tesla has advised us that sales are higher in areas where they have stores.
 You can help!
-Write, email, or call your elected state senator and representative to tell them you support direct sales for Tesla and other EV manufacturers.
+Write, email, or call your elected state senator and representative to tell them you support direct sales for EV manufacturers that do not have an existing dealership network and choose to sell this way.
 The only way to counter a well-funded and organized dealer lobby is with voters making their voices heard.
 If you do not know who your representatives are, you can locate them by going to https://www.cga.ct.gov/.
 Click on Representation (located at the top left side of the home page) and click on “Find Your Legislator”.
 Enter your town, street name, and street number and click to see a list of names.
 Click on the name and you will get to their individual web page.